openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/common_inference_pipeline.md

 Note, you can combine read and compile model stages into a single call `ov::Core::compile_model(filename, devicename)`.

-### 2.1 (Optional) Perform model preprocessing
+### 2.1 (Optional) Perform Model Preprocessing

-When application's input data doesn't perfectly match the model's input format, preprocessing steps may be necessary.
+When application input data do not perfectly match the model input format, preprocessing steps may be necessary.
 See a detailed guide on [how to migrate preprocessing in OpenVINO Runtime API 2.0](./preprocessing.md)

 ## 3. Load the Model to the Device